morovinger/react-pdf-test/README.md

 1. Generates the PDF document
 2. Downloads it to your device
 3. Uploads it to the server for sharing

+#### PDF Customization Options

+The application allows customizing the PDF content with:

+- **Test Logo**: When checked, adds a sample logo to the PDF document
+- **Test Description**: When checked, adds a sample descriptive text to the PDF document

+These options can be toggled via checkboxes in the user interface before generating the PDF.

 ### PDF Sharing